niharika19-b/IMAGE-GALLERY/README.md

-This image gallery repository i have done with Html and Css.
+This image gallery repository i have done with HTML and CSS.